xavysp/DexiNed/README.md

 ```

 ## Test
-Before test the DexiNed model it is necesarry to download the checkpoint here [Checkpoint from Drive](https://drive.google.com/open?id=1fLBpOrSXC2VOWUvDtNGyrHcuB2IB-4_D) and save this files intro the DexiNed folder like: DexiNed/checkpoints/(here) then run as follow:
+Before test the DexiNed model it is necesarry to download the checkpoint here [Checkpoint from Drive](https://drive.google.com/open?id=1fLBpOrSXC2VOWUvDtNGyrHcuB2IB-4_D) and save those files intro the DexiNed folder like: DexiNed/checkpoints/(here), then run as follow:

     python run_model.py
 Make sure that in run_model.py the test setting be as: